-1) Our helpline advisers can perform free entitlement checks and help people to claim if they are missing out.
+1) Our helpline advisers can perform a benefits entitlement check and advise people on how to claim if they are missing out.
 It is free to call and lines are open from Monday to Friday, 9am-5pm.
 Call us today on 0800 12 44 222.

-3) Sign up to our free training covering social security for older people over State Pension age.
-Book your place at one of our two-hour sessions today.
+3) Sign up to our free online workshops covering social security for older people over State Pension age - book your place today.

 Age Scotland's information guides

 You can find more information about benefits and financial support using our free information guides

 Use our free and anonymous benefits calculator to find out if you could be entitled to extra help

 Throughout our campaign, we will feature several individual payments and themes in more depth as "spotlights".
 These will run for two months at a time.

 - Pension Credit: February and March

 - Looking out for older family and friends: December and January